beast-lang/beast-dragon/test/README.md

 # Supported directives

 ## error, warning, hint
-Expects error/warning/hint on the file and line of the directive.
+Expects error/warning/hint on the file and line of the directive (error type is passed as main value).

 **Arguments** \
 `noLine` - error is not related to the line (it does not have line attribute) \